Feyerabend/bb/workbook/projects/ch01/numbers/FRAC.md

 ### Explanation

 1. GCD Calculation: Both Python and C examples use the Euclidean algorithm to compute the GCD, ensuring each fraction is in its simplest form.
 2. Arithmetic: Each operation follows the fraction arithmetic rules above, and the results are simplified before returning.
 3. Division by zero: Both examples avoid cases where the denominator is zero, which would lead to an undefined fraction.

-This setup in both Python and C will allow you to perform accurate arithmetic operations with fractions (without relying on floating-point approximations).
+This setup in both Python and C will allow you to perform arithmetic operations with fractions (without relying on floating-point approximations).